fuzhanrahmanian/MADAP/README.rst

 Citation
 ~~~~~~~~

-If you use MADAP in your research, please cite the following paper:
+If you use MADAP in your research, please cite this GitHub repository https://github.com/fuzhanrahmanian/MADAP.

 References